Dare County Vehicle Impound Guide

 Once you've retrieved your vehicle, take the following steps:

-Report any damage to the impound lot manager immediately and obtain a written acknowledgement of your report.
-This will be important if you need to file a claim for damages later.
+- Report any damage to the lot manager in writing before you drive away: Obtain a written acknowledgement from the lot manager that you reported the damage.
+This will be important if you need to file a claim later.